RACE DEBRIEF

 With over 250 venues across the city where you can enjoy live music on any given day, Austin’s moniker of ‘Live music capital of the world’ is certainly justified.

-Boasting world famous music festivals SXSW (South by Southwest) and Austin City Limits, the city has a long history of embracing and supporting up and coming musicians and bands, with many local businesses donating to charities and initiatives which help the music community to continue to thrive, particularly in the aftermath of the Covid pandemic which saw many musicians without work.
+Boasting world famous music festivals SXSW (South by Southwest) and Austin City Limits, the place has a long history of embracing and supporting up and coming musicians and bands, with many local businesses donating to charities and initiatives which help the music community to continue to thrive – particularly in the aftermath of the Covid pandemic which saw many musicians without work.

 The legendary Continental Club on South Congress Avenue first opened its doors in 1955 and is one of the oldest continuously running clubs in Austin.
-It began life as a supper club, before undergoing a few different incarnations, eventually becoming a premier live music venue and is now a historical landmark.
+It began life as a supper club, before undergoing a few different incarnations, eventually becoming a premier live music venue.
+It's a historical landmark.

 With often more than one live music act performing on every day of the week, it’s the perfect place to kick back with a locally brewed beer and enjoy the vibe and some great music in this small but perfectly formed joint.